fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 #### Getting ready

-In this recipe, we are going to format the charts we\'ve made so far.
+In this lab, we are going to format the charts we\'ve made so far.
 Follow the previous recipes from this lab: [*Creating a Tableau Story, Setting the narrative of the Story, Choosing the right charts, Writing effective headlines, Recommendation*] and [*executive